Peredur son of Efrawg: Sources and analogues

 Like the other Welsh Romances, scholars debate as to the work's exact relationship to Chrétien's poem.
 It is possible Peredur preserves some of the material found in Chrétien's source.
 The sequence of some events are altered in Peredur, and many original episodes appear, including the reign in Constantinople, which contains remnants of a sovereignty tale.
 The grail (Old French graal) is replaced with a severed head on a platter, reflecting stories of Bran the Blessed from the Mabinogion.
 Despite these seemingly-traditional elements, however, influence from the French romance cannot be discounted.
 As John Carey notes, there are significant phrase-for-phrase parallels between Chretien's poem and Peredur, especially in the conversation between Gawain/Gwalchmai and Perceval/Peredur that occurs after Gawain/Gwalchmai covers the blood on the snow which reminds Perceval/Peredur of his love (Blancheflor in Chretien).
 Moreover, the black-haired hag describes the bleeding spear Peredur saw earlier in the tale as a small spear carried by one youth with a single drop running down (like Chretien), but this is different from how the relevant earlier passage in Peredur depicts it, which is as a gigantic spear carried by two youths and bleeding three drops.

 The hero of the poem has a father, Efrawg, whose name has been etymologically associated with York (the modern Welsh name for York is Efrog or Caerefrog, derived from the Roman Eboracum via the Brythonic Caer Ebrauc mentioned by Nennius).
-Thus, it can be speculated that Peredur may have been based on a Brythonic prince who ruled in what is now Northern England.
-There is no clear evidence for a Welsh dynasty in the York area, and legendary sources should always be taken with the proverbial pinch of salt.
-Carey himself connects the Peredur of this romance, and Perceval by proxy, with the otherworldly Mabinogion character Pryderi, as other scholars have done.
+Thus, it can be speculated that Peredur may have been based on a Brythonic prince who ruled in that area.
+He appears in multiple medieval Welsh sources as the son of Eliffer Gosgorddfawr (Eliffer Lord of Hosts), along with his brother Gwrgi and fought in the battle of Arfedrydd against Gwenddolau ap Ceidio.
+"Myrddin" (Merlin) is also associated with them in that battle as going mad following it.
+However Carey himself connects the Peredur of this romance, and Perceval by proxy, with the otherworldly Mabinogion character Pryderi, as other scholars have done.
 Of course, it is hardly necessary to find a source for every detail of the narrative: the narrator whose text we have may have freely indulged in original creativity.
 A parallel case with traditional stories in Ireland is found in the examples given in J.E.
 Caerwyn-Williams, Y Storïwr Gwyddeleg a'i Chwedlau (University of Wales Press), where Caerwyn-Williams freely admits that the form of the story given by the storyteller depends on the audience to which it is delivered.
 It is not necessary therefore always to find literary sources for such tales in their Middle Welsh form: in any case, most written sources will have perished, and there is no way that we can tell if the surviving sources are in any way representative of the whole of what might have been extant.